UK Carrier Strike Group: Operational history (2006–2011)

 The earliest iteration of the UK Carrier Strike Group originally formed in 2006 with Commodore Alan Richards in command.
 It centred around either of two Invincible-class aircraft carriers, HMS Illustrious and HMS Ark Royal.
-In one of its final deployments, it demonstrated its capabilities alongside the U.S. Navy off the east coast of the United States during Exercise Auriga in 2010.
+In one of its final deployments, it demonstrated its capabilities alongside the US Navy off the east coast of the United States during Exercise Auriga in 2010.
 Following the exercise, the captain of Ark Royal remarked: "Today was a great opportunity for us to demonstrate some of the capabilities that the UK Carrier Strike Group has, particularly the GR9 Harrier and Merlin ASW helicopters operating from HMS Ark Royal".
 As an example of the size and composition of a UK CSG of that era, the Auriga CSG consisted of the aircraft carrier HMS Ark Royal, along with her air wing of Harrier GR9 strike aircraft, Merlin HM1 anti-submarine warfare (ASW) helicopters and Sea King MK7 airborne surveillance and control (ASaC) helicopters.
-The aircraft carrier was escorted by the Type 42 destroyer HMS Liverpool and Type 23 frigate HMS Sutherland, in addition to French Navy submarine Perle and U.S. Navy destroyer USS Barry. of the Royal Fleet Auxiliary provided replenishment.
+The aircraft carrier was escorted by the Type 42 destroyer HMS Liverpool and Type 23 frigate HMS Sutherland, in addition to French Navy submarine Perle and US Navy destroyer USS Barry. of the Royal Fleet Auxiliary provided replenishment.

 In 2010, the British government announced that all Harriers would be retired from service, along with HMS Ark Royal.
 This left Illustrious serving in a helicopter carrier role whilst replacement aircraft carriers and their associated air wings were procured.
 The UK Carrier Strike Group dissolved in 2011 with Commodore Simon J. Ancona as its final commander.
-Illustrious later went on to decommission in 2014, three years ahead of her replacement.
+Illustrious later went on to decommission in 2014, three years ahead of her replacements' entry into service.